maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

   - Delimited with backticks <code>``</code>
   - **Can contain any character except backticks**
   - If <code>\`</code> is required in raw string, try using <code>\`some raw string\` + "`"</code> approach instead
-  - No escape character can be applied: All characters are included as-is
+  - No escape character can be applied in raw strings: All characters are included as-is

 ```go
 // Example of String Literals